-The Defence Signals Directorate (DSD) is responsible for collection, analysis and distribution of foreign signals intelligence (known as sigint); and is the national authority on communications and computer security (known as infosec).
+The Australian Signals Directorate (ASD) is responsible for collection, analysis and distribution of foreign signals intelligence (known as sigint); and is the national authority on communications and computer security (known as infosec).

 The Defence Intelligence Organisation (DIO) is an intelligence assessment agency that provides services and advice at the national level.
 Its mandate is to support Defence and Government decision-making and assist with the planning and conduct of Australian Defence Force operations.

-The Defence Imagery and Geospatial Organisation (DIGO) was established by amalgamating the Australian Imagery Organisation and Directorate of Strategic Military Geographic Information, and the Defence Topographic Agency to provide geospatial intelligence, from imagery and other sources, in support of Australia's defence and national interests.
+The Australian Geospatial-Intelligence Organisation (AGO) was established by amalgamating the Australian Imagery Organisation and Directorate of Strategic Military Geographic Information, and the Defence Topographic Agency to provide geospatial intelligence, from imagery and other sources, in support of Australia's defence and national interests.

 The Flood report